Mirxa27/app-newomen/IMPLEMENTATION_SUMMARY.md

 - ✅ Edge Function acts as secure proxy

 ### Audio Privacy
-- Audio streamed directly to OpenAI
+- Audio streamed directly to AI service
 - Not stored on Supabase servers
 - Only transcripts are saved
 - Users can delete their sessions